finos/calendar/README.md

 2. Download `calendar-service-account.json` into the project's root folder.

-In order to use the Google Calendar API you will need to follow [these 5 steps](https://developers.google.com/workspace/guides/get-started) to generate the necessary credentials.
+In order to use the Google Calendar API you will need to follow [these 5 steps](https://developers.google.com/workspace/guides/get-started) to generate the necessary credentials for a Service Account.
 Once you have the credentials store them in the root folder of the project in a file named `calendar-service-account.json`.

 ### Encrypting Google Service Account key